 All the Narnia books.
 All the Anne of Green Gables books.
 All of Enid Blyton’s Adventure series, the Famous Five, Mallory Towers.
 Tales of Greek mythology.
 Walter Farrell’s Black Stallion series.
 My Friend Flicka.
 Little House on the Prairie.
 Lots and lots of what used to be called penny Westerns.
-From this you can deduce that I loved horses, old America and adventure!
 There were fewer YA books around when I was growing up, so I moved straight from children’s books to a strange mix of classics, detective stories and romantic sagas.

 What ingredients, in your opinion, does a good book need?

 Characters you love and a cracking plot.